 I find this advice very practical, too.
 We only register the kids for classes that has anything to do with what they want to do in their future.

 On a side note, at the soccer class Pablo went to, there was a kid named Manu who was an amazing ball player.
 Although I remember Manu to have treated our son kindly then, they didn’t become instant friends.
 In fact, they didn’t even remember each other after their first meeting.

 Now, 7 years later, they’ve been hanging out together a lot.
 They go to the same teens service and attend the same Bible study group.
 It’s a promising friendship, really.
 I hope it lasts.

 I meet a lot of homeschooling parents comparing their children with other seemingly successful and accomplished homeschoolers, and make decisions based on what other homeschooling families are doing.
 They even measure their own successes on these families.

 Often times, we feel that we are selling our children short for not being able to keep up with other kids.
 I’ve talked to a lot of moms who have been frustrated at not being able to meet the financial demands of classes their kids don’t even need.

 There’s no judgement here.
 Just a gentle reminder that until we embrace our children’s unique calling in their lives, we would just be following the lead of another family whose direction is different from ours.

 Every homeschool is different.
 Pray and seek the LORD for direction and smash out your homeschooling idols.
 They’re not helping you any.

-If you’ve been pondering on whether homeschooling is for your family, or if you’ve been homeschooling for a while but are not sure whether you’re on the right track, the annual PHC is the best place to go to.
+If you’ve been pondering on whether homeschooling is for your family, or if you’ve been homeschooling for a while but are not sure whether you’re on the right track, the Annual Homeschool Convention is the best place to go to.
 You get to meet other homeschooling families and learn from those who’d been at it for a longer time.